jason-kool/jason-kool.github.io/README.md

-# cl0seted.org
+# jason-kool.github.io
-A place where I dump shit
+A personal website for dumping nonsense